doube-eagle/.github/README.md

 # .github

-A ✨special ✨ repository that you can use to add a README.md to your public organization profile, visible to anyone.
+A ✨special ✨ repository to add a README.md to the public organization profile, visible to anyone.